HardisonCo/.github/international/cape-verde/cv-health/hms-esq/index.md

 ## Integration Points

-This document outlines how HMS-ESQ is integrated with cv_Health systems in Cape Verde.
+This document outlines how HMS-ESQ is integrated with cv-health systems in Cape Verde.